 "I'll see you next week."

-All the while, as I looked past her shoulder, "it" lay there in silent testimony of how blessed she is.
+All the while, just past her shoulder, "it" lays there in silent testimony of how blessed she is.

-As I turned away and walked back to the van, I was remembering the times she has told me about her previous life.
+As I turn away and walk back to the van, I am remembering what she has told me about her previous life.